iFR-ACSO/TAC25-Inf-MPC/README.md

 # Introduction

-This document supplements the paper *Safe-by-Design: Approximate Nonlinear Model Predictive Control with Real-time Feasibility*.
+This repository supplements the paper *Safe-by-Design: Approximate Nonlinear Model Predictive Control with Real-time Feasibility*.
+A preprint is available
 It provides more details on the implementation and a short user guide to either reproduce the figures of the paper or re-run the MATLAB scripts.

 # Overview